 As a project Making Queer History has always tried to push up other people and projects in the queer community and this month we are beginning a series with that exclusive purpose.
 This will be a monthly project that highlights a project we have encountered that is run by a queer person and works to enhance our community as a whole.

-One of the principals that this project is founded on is the desire to push up other queer creators, and this month we truly begin adhering to that principal in earnest.
+One of the principals that this project is founded on is the desire to push up other queer creators, and this month we truly begin adhering to that principle in earnest.
 And the creations we look at this month are definitely worthy of being the first to hold the center stage.
-Queer Portraits in History is a project run by Michele Rosethal that works to provide faces to the stories of our community, and the work that they do is an invaluable service to the queer community, and is one that we are excited to highlight for you all today.
+Queer Portraits in History is a project run by Michele Rosenthal that works to provide faces to the stories of our community, and the work that they do is an invaluable service to the queer community and is one that we are excited to highlight for you all today.

 They not only cover a wide range of subjects, but they also have a lovely way of capturing the personality of the people they portray.
-One that comes to mind when thinking of the best of their work is their portrait of Tamara De Lempicka.
-A bisexual woman who we too have covered in our own project, and their portrayal of her could not be a more perfect display of her life and vitality.
+One that comes to mind when thinking of the best of their work is their portrait of Tamara De Lempick, a bisexual woman who we too have covered.
+Their portrayal of her could not be a more perfect display of her life and vitality.